hyperair/gh-reflog/README.md

 ## Introduction

 `gh-reflog` is the equivalent of `git reflog` for Github.
-Useful for those silly moments whne you accidentally force-push on top of something and need to recover history.
+Useful for those silly moments when you accidentally force-push on top of something and need to recover history.

 ## Installation